Book Now

 • Breathing and yoga: Finally, practice long breathing and yoga.
 Long breathing will help you calm down when you get overstressed due to excitement.
 Likewise, yoga will help you stretch and manage muscle cramps after a long day of walk.

-Trekking with a local guide enhances your experience and makes the journey very memorable and safe.
-By joining Outfitter Himalaya, you will get a professional mountain guide for the Annapurna Circuit trek who will make sure you are enjoying the trip and also motivate you to keep walking.
+Trekking with a local guide enhances your experience and makes the journey memorable and safe.
+By joining Outfitter Himalaya, you will get a professional mountain guide for the Annapurna Circuit trek who will make sure you enjoy the trip and also motivate you to keep walking.

 Benefits of booking the Annapurna Circuit trek from Pokhara with Outfitter Himalaya

-• More than 2 decades of experience: We have been organizing treks for foreigners for many years.
-Therefore, we are aware of foreigners' standards and requirements, which helps us to organize our trips to ensure maximum comfort.
+Contact us if you have any unanswered questions about the Annapurna Circuit trek.
+Our team will help you.
+Bookings are open for 2025/2026 departures.
+More than 2 decades of experience: We have been organizing treks for foreigners for many years.
+Therefore, we know foreigners' standards and requirements, which helps us manage our trips to ensure maximum comfort.

-• Reliable and trustworthy Nepali travel agency: By choosing Outfitter Himalaya for your Annapurna Circuit trek from Pokhara, you will choose the most reliable and trustworthy travel agency in Nepal.
+• Reliable and trustworthy Nepali travel agency: When you choose us for your Annapurna Circuit trek from Pokhara, you will choose the most reliable and trustworthy travel agency.
 Our many years of expertise and knowledge about the region make your trip quite immersive.

-• Best guide and porter: You will get a native guide and porter who has many years of expertise.
+• Best guide and porter: You will get a native guide and porter with many years of expertise.

-• Flexible itinerary: Our Annapurna Circuit trips are also customizable, and you can make changes to the itinerary and the package as you wish.
+• Flexible itinerary: Our trips are also customizable.
+You can make changes to the itinerary and the package as you wish.

-• No limitations: There are no limitations with us when it comes to exploring Nepal.
-You can extend the trip any time with us and combine any destination and activities in our package.
-We also have Annapurna Circuit Trek from Kathmandu if you want to start the trek from Kathmandu or Short Annapurna Circuit trek for those looking for shorter version or if you want to extent to Tilicho Lake or combine with Nar Phu Valley.
+• No limitations: We have no limitations when it comes to exploring Nepal.
+You can extend the trip at any time with us and combine any destination and activities in our package.

 Annapurna Circuit Trek From Pokhara Itinerary Outline